Connor-Walden/assignment-1-code-refactor/README.md

 Code Refactor

 ## Project Description
-The aim of this project is to refactor an existing web page, fixing any errors along the way.
+The aim of this project is to refactor an existing web page, fixing any issues along the way.
 During this project I hope to improve my recognition of bad / inaccessible code and the speed at which I resolve these problems.

 ## Screenshots
 ![Screen Shot 2020-11-29 at 2 27 22 pm](https://user-images.githubusercontent.com/20080981/100532999-626c4500-324f-11eb-84b0-857b620c5a04.png)